katmore/webhook/docs/phpdoc.md

-    $login : string
+    $login :

 __

 #### Type

-string -- the github username of the event sender
+-- the github username of the event sender

 # __